 Tracking environmental public health in Maine is part of a national effort to collect nationally consistent, standardized data and measures, and is funded by the U.S. Centers for Disease Control and Prevention (CDC).
-Nearly half of the country's states are a part of this effort and together with the U.S. CDC we make up the National Environmental Public Health Tracking Network.
+Over half of the country's states are a part of this effort and together with the U.S. CDC we make up the National Environmental Public Health Tracking Network.
 Read about how other states in the national network are improving public health.

 The Environmental Health Gap

 Until the creation of the National Environmental Public Health Tracking Network there was no comprehensive system at the state or national level to track many of the exposures and health effects that may be related to environmental hazards.